ascott1/notalone/README.md

 * `gem install kramdown`
 * `gem install psych -- --enable-bundled-libyaml`

-To keep our code updating continuously as we edit, we use:

-* `jekyll serve --watch --baseurl:""`
+To keep our code updating continuously as we edit, we use `jekyll serve --watch --baseurl:""`.
 Markdown and YAML editing happens in the `gh-pages` branch, so the [preview page](https://18f.github.io/notalone) is automatically updated as we commit edits.
 The static compiled HTML is updated into the `master` branch.
-To generate the static files and push them to `master`, we run:
+To generate the static files and push them to `master`, we run `rake publish`.

-`rake publish`

 (See the `Rakefile` in the root directory for details on how this works.)

 ## Contributing